camptocamp/c2cciutils/README.md

 All the provided commands:

 - `c2cciutils`: some generic tools.
+- `c2cciutils-version`: Create a new version of the project.
 - `c2cciutils-checks`: Run the checks on the code (those checks don't need any project dependencies).
 - `c2cciutils-audit`: Do the audit, the main difference with checks is that it can change between runs on the same code.
 - `c2cciutils-publish`: Publish the project.